crawsome/colinburke.github.io/tabs/donotlookdown.md

 Enjoy!

 ## Notes:
+ - More of a guide on how the separately play the parts, than a tab for now.
+Please submit issues if you find problems!
  - Before you say "BUT IT's NOT UP A HALF-STEP TO F", Nobody seems to have done it in standard yet.
 You can find F-tuned bass tabs on songtstrr or guitarpro.
  - Mostly written in 4-string.
 Areas that could improve with a 5-string are shown alongside 4-string.
  - Play along with the song to get the real rhythm.
 The bars are not time-accurate, it's a tab.